Caravan and Camping Guide

 A perfectly fried egg with a bright yellow yolk and sprinkled pepper cooks in a small metal pan on a portable camping stove, with a bowl of rice and other camping gear visible in the background, illustrating an easy outdoor breakfast.

-• Overnight oats: Combine rolled oats, milk (or plant-based alternative), a drizzle of honey, and some frozen berries in a jar the night before.
-In the morning, it’s ready to eat cold or warmed up.
+• Overnight Oats: A winner for those who want to get moving early.
+Mix your oats, milk, and some frozen berries in a jar the night before.
+By morning, it’s ready to go.

 Easy Lunches on the Go